 Unsure about your French table manners?
 Click Here to download > > How to avoid these 10 food etiquette mistakes !

 As a fan of Art Nouveau, I was absolutely blown away by Nancy, in eastern France, home of the Ecole de Nancy style.
-Everywhere you turn, you'll see some spectacular facet of this wonderful period.
+An easy day trip from Paris, you'll discover an artistic heritage so rich the city still breathes Art Nouveau today.

 NOTE: Pages on this site may contain affiliate links, which support this site.
 See full Privacy Policy here.